saicha124/fedshareM7/replit.md

 ## Development Notes
 - **2025-09-18**: Successfully imported from GitHub and configured for Replit environment
-- All dependencies installed via pip --user (TensorFlow 2.20.0, Flask 3.1.2, etc.)
+- **2025-09-18 Import Verification**: All dependencies re-installed and verified working (TensorFlow 2.20.0, Flask 3.1.2, etc.)
-- Python 3.11.13 environment with proper package installation
+- Python 3.11 environment with proper package installation
 - Scripts are executable and ready to run
 - Enhanced Flask app running successfully on port 5000 with 0.0.0.0 binding
 - Optimized for fast training iterations in development environment